Skip to content

 • Timestamp for an instant in time such as @2025-12-29T16:07:44

-Understand the three core types
+Understand the four core types

 Date stores a calendar day.
 Internally, it is backed by days_epoch.